“If I don’t win my pro card, this is a sign. This is it for me. I’m done.” That’s what…

 The last two years of my life have been a wild ride, packed full of changes, both awesome and chaotic.

-SAVE UP TO 40%!
-Our flagship training program is on sale!
+Get maximum results with our complete training program!
 Two biggies started it all: the amicable end of my marriage and a cross-country move.
 These two changes led me to leave a company that I worked for, partly owned, and loved.
 I then threw myself into my coaching business full time.
 Over the course of that first year, I moved several times, staying at various AirBnB locations, until I finally settled into a space of my own, that I loved.

 Interspersed throughout all of that were some exciting things, too!
 I traveled a ton, welcomed several sold-out Strongest You Coaching groups, became an aunt, and worked to completely revamp my website.